QEWD-Courier/Ripple-Qewd-MS/README.md

      pwd_oidc

-You’ll now see a form where you can enter your details as a Administrator.
+Youâ€™ll now see a form where you can enter your details as a Administrator.

 Note: You **must** provide a working mobile phone number, because this application uses it for Two Factor Authentication.

-Once you save the Administrator details you’ll be asked to log in again, using the new credentials.
+Once you save the Administrator details youâ€™ll be asked to log in again, using the new credentials.

-You’ll then be prompted to enter the 6 digit code that will have been sent to your mobile phone.
+Youâ€™ll then be prompted to enter the 6 digit code that will have been sent to your mobile phone.

-If you enter the correct number, you’ll be presented with the main Admin Portal screen.
+If you enter the correct number, youâ€™ll be presented with the main Admin Portal screen.

 You now need to create an *OpenId Connect Client* and also create an *OpenId Connect Claim* for use with Helm.
-Here’s how to do each:
+Hereâ€™s how to do each:

 ### Creating A Client

-Click the Green **+** button that you’ll see at the far right-hand side of the *Clients* banner
+Click the Green **+** button that youâ€™ll see at the far right-hand side of the *Clients* banner

 Enter the following details: